mkhuramj/laravel-rest-framework/README.md

 ---

-<p align="center"> LRF is the mixture of Laravel.
-It allows to attach Filters, Permissions, Validation and much more with the LRF Controllers (Controllers) as in Django Rest Framework (DRF).
+<p align="center"> LRF allows you to integrate the Permissions, Filters, Filtered Querysets per action, Validation with Laravel (Lumen) as used in Django Rest Framework (DRF).
     <br>
 </p>